Death toll in Pakistan mosque bombing claimed by Islamic State rises to 15

-QUETTA, Pakistan (Reuters) - The death toll from the bombing of a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said, in an escalation of militant violence.
+QUETTA, Pakistan, Jan 11 (Reuters) - The death toll from the bombing of a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said, in an escalation of militant violence.

 An improvised explosive device ripped through the mosque during Friday evening prayers, killing 13 people and wounding more than 20, police said.